Mid-Hudson Bridge, Poughkeepsie, New York

 Trend 1.
 Aging labor force and slow labor force growth

-Pre-COVID forecasts show population growth in Dutchess to be flat or slow, our residents aging, young people leaving the area, and older adults delaying retirement (see Demographic Trends).
+Forecasts show population growth in Dutchess to be flat or slow, our residents aging, young people leaving the area, and older adults delaying retirement (see Demographic Trends).
 These trends point to an older labor force and slow labor force growth.
 Some estimates indicate that the county’s core labor pool, those aged 16-54 years old, will decline by seven percent by 2040.
 This could mean that more workers commute into Dutchess to make up a shortfall in local employees, adding traffic on our bridges and key commute routes.
 It may also require companies and municipalities to work harder to attract and retain younger workers, such as by developing mixed-use, multi-modal communities.
-However, these projections may change as families and working people move to the area due to COVID and the nature of work evolves to incorporate more remote employment.
+However, these projections may change if more families and working people move to the area and as the nature of work evolves to incorporate more remote employment.

 Trend 2.
 Growth in self-employment & shared-economy employment